-PRINCE ALBERT MUNICIPALITY SAFETY PLAN
+6.11 PRINCE ALBERT MUNICIPALITY SAFETY PLAN

 Community Safety is a responsibility across all three tiers of government.
-The National Government has responsibility for setting broad crime and justice policy directions, addressing high-level crimes and provide some funding to other tiers of government.
+The National Government has responsibility for setting broad crime and justice policy directions, addressing high-level crimes, and providing some funding to other tiers of government.

-The Provincial Government deliver Community Safety related services across the Province and provide some funding to both local government and non-government services to deliver Community Safety related programs.
-Prince Albert Municipality as local government deliver direct services that both influences perceptions and address actual Community Safety concerns.
+The Provincial Government delivers Community Safety related services across the Province and provide some funding to both local government and non-government services to deliver Community Safety related programs.
+Prince Albert Municipality as a local government deliver direct services that both influence perceptions and address actual Community Safety concerns.
 The legislative mandate derived from National legislation and policies provide the legal mandate for Prince Albert Municipality to promote community safety and crime prevention.